juanjesus-ldo/scene_generator/README.md

-# Blender-Driven High-Quality Synthetic Data & Ground Truth Generation
+# Blender-Driven Realistic Synthetic Data Generation

 This repository contains a set of Python scripts for the automatic generation of synthetic scenes in Blender.
-Advanced techniques for camera positioning, lighting, object selection, and image processing are used to create synthetic datasets with automatic annotations.
+Synthetic datasets enriched with automatic annotations for diverse computer vision tasks are generated through the application of advanced techniques in camera positioning, lighting, object selection, and image processing.

 ---